codeconsortium/CCDNComponentBBCodeBundle/Resources/doc/index.md

 CCDNComponent BBCodeBundle Documentation.
 =========================================

-## Prerequisites

-This version of the bundle requires Symfony 2.1.x

 ### Translations

 If you wish to use default texts provided in this bundle, you have to make sure you have translator enabled in your config.